 NASA managers have cleared the Kepler extra-solar planet-finder for another two years of operation, following presentations that convinced them that the space telescope can generate useful data with only two functioning reaction control wheels.
 Kepler, which finds planets orbiting other stars by measuring the tiny dimming in a star’s light reaching its detectors that occurs when the planet passes in front of the star, lost a second reaction control wheel last year, leaving two still ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Kepler Gets A New Lease On Life".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Kepler Gets A New Lease On Life".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.